 Before sitting down and creating a screencast, chances are you will be bombarded with endless questions of what software to use, where to record and so on.
 Here are some of the most frequent questions asked and answered to kick-start yourself.

-1. Which software is the best to use?
+1. Which screencast software is the best to use?

 There is a wide range of software available at your disposal.
-To start with, you had better get some experience with a free but fully-equipped application like ActivePresenter or Screencast O Matic.
+To start with, you had better get some experience with a free but fully-equipped application for creating a screencast such as ActivePresenter or Screencast O Matic.
 For more professional use, you can opt for a paid plan which offers more useful functions.
 There is another handful of paid applications that can give you the best outcome besides the two, Camtasia Studio or Screenflow are two of them.

 2. Can I use the built-in microphone?

 Built-in microphones may not bring about the expected sound quality for your professional screencasts.
 It may be obscure, noisy and often permeated with ambient sound and the clatter of your keyboard.
 USB microphones or other types of external microphones will be more competent in providing the clarity that you desire together with a wider range of properties options.

 3. How can I record one application only?